patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/HTTP-404-pages.md

 1. **Link to home page:** Provide a quick and easy way for users to navigate back to your site’s home page.

-## 404 page content best practiecs
+## Best practices for 404 error content

 Consider your 404 page as a flight path instead of a dead end.
 Use clear, informative microcopy to point users in the right direction.
 To see an example, visit [PatternFly’s 404 page](/404/).

 To create effective 404 pages, follow these best practice guidelines: